the-kairos-project/ai-evaluator-extension/README.md

    ```
    - **Base ID**: Found in your Airtable base URL - it's the first part after `airtable.com/` (starts with `app`)
    - **Block ID**: Generated when you first create the extension in Airtable (starts with `blk`) - only available during initial creation
-6. Run `bun run start`
+5. Run `bun run start`
-7. Load the relevant base
+6. Load the Airtable base you want to use the tool in
-8. Configure API key and model in the extension settings
+7. Configure the API key and and select a model in the extension settings
-9. Make changes to the code and see them reflected in the app!
+8. Make changes to the code and see them reflected in the app!

 If the changes don't appear to be updating the app, try clicking the extension name then 'Edit extension', then pasting in the server address printed to the console from step 7 (probably `https://localhost:9000`).